-The House also became a venue for investigations in aid of legislation masked with a political agenda, led by the top leaders Alvarez and Fariñas.
+The House also became a venue for investigations in aid of legislation which some may deem masked with a political agenda, led by the top leaders Alvarez and Fariñas.

 Alvarez initiated an investigation into an allegedly disadvantageous contract with the government of the banana firm Tagum Agricultural Development Co.
 (Tadeco), which is owned by the family of Davao Del Norte Rep. Antonio “Tonyboy” Floirendo Jr., Alvarez’s former friend and now his political rival after a falling-out between the two men’s girlfriends.

 After admitting the affair, Alvarez said he was unfazed by any threat of disbarment.